Textualize/textual/docs/guide/CSS.md

 ## CSS files

-To add a stylesheet we need to pass the path to a CSS file via the app classes' `css_path` argument:
+To add a stylesheet we pass the path to the app with the `css_path` parameter:

 ```python hl_lines="23"
 --8<-- "docs/examples/guide/dom4.py"